Wolfgang Köhler: Later life

-After being left out of important decision making of the Psychological Institute of the University of Berlin and losing important assistants, who represent new points of view, Köhler found it impossible to for him to continue his work.
+After being left out of important decision making of the Psychological Institute of the University of Berlin and losing important assistants, who represented new points of view, Köhler found it impossible to continue his work.
 Köhler officially resigned from the Psychological Institute of the University of Berlin and emigrated to the USA in 1935.
 He was offered a professorship at Swarthmore College, where he served on the faculty for twenty years.

 In 1956, he became a research professor at Dartmouth College.
 Soon after, he also served as the president of the American Psychological Association.
 He lectured freely in the United States and made yearly visits to the Free University of Berlin.
 Here, he acted as an adviser for the faculty.
 He kept the psychologists in touch with American psychology by collaborating with them in research and enthusiastically engaging in discussions with them.
 He died in 1967 in Enfield, New Hampshire.